 The otolaryngology residency addresses all aspects of the field, including head and neck oncology, post-ablation and cosmetic reconstructive surgery, bronchoesophagology, pediatric otolaryngology, otology, neurotology, rhinology, allergy and immunology.
 A high faculty-to-resident ratio and large patient population permit training to be tailored to the needs and goals of residents.
-The faculty consists of seven full-time faculty in basic science and clinical otolaryngology and five clinical faculty.
+The faculty consists of eight full-time faculty in basic science and clinical otolaryngology, five research faculty, and five adjunct faculty.
 Resources include a temporal bone dissection laboratory; a surgical skills lab; an otoneurological facility for testing hearing loss, dizziness, and brain stem disorders; a peripheral and central auditory pharmacology laboratory; an allergy testing and treatment clinic; and a tinnitus diagnostic clinic.

-Residents spent the first year rotating through the surgical services, with three rotations in general surgery,
+Residents spend 6 months rotating through the surgical services, withone month in general surgery,

-emergency medicine, plastic surgery, pediatric surgery and one each in anesthesia, trauma care, neurosurgery and otolaryngology.
+plastic surgery, pediatric surgery, anesthesia, trauma care, & neurosurgery.
 The second residency year emphasizes physical diagnosis, ambulatory medicine, and mastering basic surgical skills in otolaryngology.
 Residents rotate through audiology, speech pathology, and the vestibular clinic.

 Residents participate in pre- and post-operative patient management and perform surgical procedures appropriate to their skill level.
 Residents also present at conferences and participate in teaching.
 During the third and fourth year, residents have increased responsibility for operative procedures, conference, and the clinic.
 Facial cosmetic cases are performed at an outside facility one hour from Springfield in Peoria, Illinois.
 Cases are available each week and assigned by the chief resident.
 As chief resident in the fifth year, residents are responsible for management of the residents' clinic, considered junior attendings, and are given responsibility for supervising junior residents.
 The chief year is designed to develop independence and surgical skills in complicated and advanced head and neck surgery and otology.